U.S. cites Smithfield Foods for failing to protect workers from coronavirus

 At least 1,294 Smithfield workers contracted coronavirus, and four employees died from the virus this spring, the statement said.

-OSHA proposed fining Smithfield $13,494, the maximum allowed by law.
-The citation comes as companies are facing increasing litigation over worker infections and mounting pressure to protect employees.
+OSHA proposed fining the world's biggest pork processor $13,494, the maximum allowed by law.
+The citation comes as companies are facing increasing litigation over worker infections and mounting pressure to protect employees, and critics said the penalty was too small.

-Smithfield, owned by China's WH Group Ltd 0288.HK, did not immediately respond to a request for comment.
-The company can contest OSHA's findings.

-"Employers must quickly implement appropriate measures to protect their workers' safety and health," said Sheila Stanley, OSHA Sioux Falls Area director.
+"It’s not even a slap on the wrist," said David Michaels, a professor of environmental and occupational health at George Washington University, who served as U.S. assistant secretary of labor for OSHA under the Obama administration.

+"After 1,300 workers have been infected, dozens hospitalized and four killed, a small fine like this sends the message to Smithfield and other meat packing companies that they have no reason to worry about OSHA."

+"The fact is that the Sioux Falls community experienced an early spike in COVID-19 cases, which impacted our plant," Lombardo said.

+Nearly 20 plants run by companies like Smithfield, Tyson Foods Inc TSN.N and JBS USA closed temporarily this spring because of outbreaks.

-President Donald Trump in April ordered meat-processing plants to stay open to protect the nation's food supply, despite concerns about coronavirus outbreaks, drawing a backlash from unions that said at-risk workers required more protection.
+President Donald Trump in April ordered meat-processing plants to stay open to protect the U.S. food supply, despite concerns about outbreaks, drawing a backlash from unions that said at-risk workers required more protection.

-Nearly 20 plants run by companies like Smithfield, Tyson Foods Inc TSN.N and JBS USA closed temporarily because of outbreaks.

-California's Occupational Safety and Health Administration this month cited and proposed fines against one frozen food manufacturer, two smaller meat packers, and eight agriculture or farm labor contracting firms, after the agency determined the companies failed to protect employees from exposure to COVID-19.
+California's OSHA this month cited and proposed fines against two smaller meat packers, one frozen food manufacturer and eight agriculture or farm labor contracting firms, after the agency determined the companies failed to protect employees from exposure to COVID-19.

-Cal/OSHA has issued citations to frozen food manufacturer Overhill Farms Inc and its temporary employment agency Jobsource North America Inc. The agency proposed over $200,000 in penalties to each employer for failing to protect hundreds of employees from COVID-19 at two plants in Vernon.
+Cal/OSHA has cited frozen food manufacturer Overhill Farms Inc and its temporary employment agency Jobsource North America Inc for failing to physically separate workers or investigate infections.
+The agency proposed over $200,000 in penalties to each employer for failing to protect hundreds of employees from COVID-19 at two plants in Vernon.

 The companies could not be reached immediately for comment.

-“The employers did not take any steps to install barriers or implement procedures to have employees work at least six feet away from each other and they did not investigate any of their employees’ COVID-19 infections, including more than 20 illnesses and, in the case of Overhill Farms, one death," the agency said in a statement.
+"It has been scary working through this pandemic and watching co-workers get sick while wondering if I will be next," Overhill worker Hilda Morales said.

 (Reporting by Tom Polansek and P.J.
-Huffstutter in Chicago; Editing by Leslie Adler)
+Huffstutter in Chicago; Editing by Leslie Adler and Marguerita Choy)

 ((Thomas.Polansek@thomsonreuters.com; +1-312-408-8556; Twitter: @tpolansek; Reuters Messaging: thomas.polansek.thomsonreuters.com@reuters.net))